Proximity-Engine/Proximity/docker/README.md

 the root user on Linux, normal users can't access these files.

 Thus, we need a way for the docker process to generate files that can be accessed by the host user.
-There are two ways you can go about it: force-set the user running the container command (i.e. the `-u` flag) or creating a user when building the docker image with matching user- and group-id, and then setting that user as the default user of the image.
-We've opted for the later, because then you are only required to pass the user- and group-id when you build the image, and not everytime you run the image.
-The hope is that ut makes for a slightly more convenient user experience.
-The drawback of this approach however is that the built docker image cannot be shared between users, as the built image is locked to the user- and group-id of whoever built the image.
-If we descide to one day publish pre-built docker images, we would need to  revisit this design descision and instead set the user on each run command.
+There are two ways you can go about it: set the user running the container command (i.e. the `-u` flag or `user` in compose) or creating a user when building the docker image with matching user- and group-id, and then setting that user as the default user of the image.
+We first tried with the later approach, but abandoned it in favor of the first because of the risks of building an incorrect image and having to force-rebuild it to fix the issue.
+Now, worst case is that linux users generates a bunch of files owned by root.